eclipse-basyx/basyx-wiki/docs/source/content/user_documentation/concepts and architecture/registry_overview.md

 Registry component in a Eclipse BaSyx system - Icons by Icons8.com

 ## Using the Registry
 Asset Administration Shells must be registered in the registry to ensure that they can be found by their ID.
 Therefore, the software component that brings a new Asset Administration Shell into the system is in charge for its registration.
 For example, an engineering tool that enables an engineer to project a new manufacturing line will register the AAS for the planned devices.
 The storage system will register AAS for work-pieces, as soon as they are e.g. scanned and added into the system.
 The IT system will create an AAS for a new product, as soon as a new order has been received.
-The AAS registry component therefore provides a http/REST API that enables to access it at runtime.
+The AAS registry component therefore provides a [HTTP/REST API](../API/registry.md) that enables to access it at runtime.

 ## AAS Identifiers